 We are living in a moment when popular assumptions about the relationship of authority and authenticity may be about to shift.
 And that is because new light is being shone on the hijacking and abuse of power.

-The Royal Commission into institutional responses to child abuse in Australia, and the current parliamentary investigations into the Westminster paedophile rings in the UK, are both revealing that structures which we thought were there as instruments of law and justice, or instruments of national security, or instruments of church or of childcare, have been continually exploited, sometimes intended, and oftentimes protected, as instruments for something hidden, inhuman and deeply shameful, serving the pleasures of hitherto unaccountable elites.
+The Royal Commission into institutional responses to child abuse in Australia, and the recent parliamentary investigations into the Westminster paedophile rings in the UK, are both revealing that structures which we thought were there as instruments of law and justice, or instruments of national security, or instruments of church or of childcare, have been continually exploited, sometimes intended, and oftentimes protected, as instruments for something hidden, inhuman and deeply shameful, serving the pleasures and hidden rituals of hitherto unaccountable elites.

 As truths emerge about the powers that have created and covered up these crimes – and for whom – so a different picture of the distribution of power and privilege comes to light.
 So too the difference in interest between those who hold the means of privilege (the 1%) and ordinary citizens (the 99%).
 More hopefully, an understanding of how powers have been corrupted is often the fuel for change and reform of those powers.

 Those ancient warnings from the prophet Samuel and from Jesus provide a perspective that can see a positive coherence across a number of seemingly unrelated social movements.

 # The perpetual emergence of non-aligned church structures